IU Aurigae

 IU Aurigae is a triple star system in the constellation Auriga, consisting of an eclipsing binary pair orbiting a third component with a period of 335 years.
 This system is too faint to be viewed with the naked eye, having a peak apparent visual magnitude of 8.19.

+Pavel Mayer discovered that the star's brightness varies in 1964.
 The eclipsing pair form a Beta Lyrae-type semidetached binary of two Bp stars with a period of 1.81147435 days.
 During the primary eclipse, the visual magnitude of the system drops to 8.89, while for the secondary it decreases to 8.74.
 The third component is a massive object with 17–18, and may actually be a binary – which would make this a quadruple star system.